rollerozxa/voxelmanip.se/_posts/2022-02-12-the-linux-file-structure.md

 ---
-title: The Linux File Structure
+title: The Linux file structure
 tags: Linux School
 no_cover: true
 redirect_from: /2022/02/12/The-Linux-File-Structure/